Randy Arozarena Player Props: Rays vs. Blue Jays

 Randy Arozarena At The Plate

-- Arozarena has three doubles, three home runs and five walks while batting .315.
+- Arozarena is hitting .293 with three doubles, three home runs and five walks.

-- Among qualifying hitters in MLB action, his batting average ranks 43rd, his on-base percentage ranks 59th, and he is 46th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.